 - 10 drops each of the following oils:

 - Get out a large glass bowl and a whisk.

-- Add the MSM cream, then add the tamanu and whisk.
+- To the glass bowl, add the cocoa butter, then add the tamanu and whisk.

 - Once combined, add the softened coconut oil and whisk.